Salvaged Wood Outdoor Bar | Kitchen Island

 See that cracked fence board in the front?
 I used my airstrike nail gun to pop a couple of brad nails in there to keep it safe.

-The most difficult part about this project was getting it squared due to using the salvaged wood.
+The most challenging part about this project was getting it squared due to using the salvaged wood.
 Rarely are these boards straight.

-Of course I forgot to take a picture after adding the board.
-After I got it all put together, it got a quick bath to clean off any mud and debris.
+Of course, I forgot to take a picture after adding the board.
+After I put it all together, it got a quick bath to clean off any mud and debris.

-From start to finish, this project took about 2 hours.
-I only know that because I started at about 2:30, and knew I had to knock off around 4:30 so I could make my play date with friends.
-Checking the timestamp on the photos.
-The first one was at 2:20, and the “mostly finished” photo was taken at 4:12.
+This project took about two hours from start to finish.
+I only know that because I started at about 2:30 and knew I had to knock off around 4:30 to make my play date with friends.
+I checked the timestamps on the photos.
+The first was at 2:20, and the “mostly finished” photo was taken at 4:12.

 The next day, I gave it a light whitewash similar to my outdoor potting bench.
-I know it’s primitive, but honestly, that is exactly the look I was going for.
+I know it’s primitive, but that is precisely the look I was going for.
 This is the “host” side, with the other side facing the “guests”.

 Please PIN IT?

-The nice guys at D. Lawless Hardware sent me these two really cool bottle openers to use.
+The nice guys at D. Lawless Hardware sent me these two cool bottle openers to use.

 I put the antique bronze bottle opener on the “guest” side of the outdoor bar.

 I attached the antique pewter bottle opener to the “host” side of the outdoor bar.
-You can see it here on display at Glendale 2016.
+You can see it here on display at Glendale.

 Hey!
-Did you notice that I didn’t use my kreg jig at all for this project?
+Did you notice that I didn’t use my Kreg jig for this project?
 I think that is a first!
 What would you use this piece for?
 In the house as a kitchen island, or outside as a bar?
 Maybe a potting bench?
 So many possibilities!

 gail